FindMySchool LogoFindMySchool

 The latest full Ofsted inspection (06 July 2021) judged the school Good in every area, including sixth form provision, after an earlier Inadequate judgement in October 2019, which makes the recent history one of improvement and stabilisation.

 In published performance measures, the picture is more mixed.
-GCSE outcomes sit below England average overall, and Progress 8 is negative, suggesting students, on average, make less progress than peers with similar starting points.
-A level outcomes also sit below England averages.
-For families, this typically means the strongest fit is a child who will benefit from structure, predictable routines, and the school’s clear behaviour and character systems, while also being willing to put in sustained effort to raise attainment.
+GCSE academic outcomes now sit around the national middle, although Progress 8 remains negative, suggesting students, on average, make less progress than peers with similar starting points.
+A level outcomes remain more challenging, with 30% of grades at A* to B in the current 2025 dataset.
+For families, this typically means the strongest fit is a child who will benefit from structure, predictable routines, and the school's clear behaviour and character systems, while also being willing to put in sustained effort to raise attainment.

 Bilton’s public-facing messages emphasise community standards and shared expectations, rather than niche specialisms or selective entry.
 The school’s core values are stated plainly as Respect, Resilience and Kindness, and these values appear repeatedly across parent and student-facing materials.